Board games can be the perfect way to develop kids’ skills while they’re still developing. Pictureka is a game that is ideal for doing exactly this.

 Kids definitely have an advantage over the adults with this game!

-For gameplay tips including exactly how to set up and understand your game of Pictureka, read on.
+For gameplay tips, including exactly how to set up and play, read on to learn all the Pictureka rules.

 What is Pictureka?